JamieMilner/JamieMilner.github.io/README.md

 # JamieMilner.github.io
-This is my GitHub site the demonstrates my abilities as a web developer, as well as presents an always available version of my CV
+This is my GitHub Pages site that demonstrates my abilities as a web developer, as well as presents an extended online version of my CV

+Last Updated: 30/10/2022